dsgrid/dsgrid/dev/spark_overview.md

 NREL's HPC GitHub repository contains scripts that will create an ephemeral Spark cluster on compute nodes that you allocate.

-1. The repository as setup instructions that are not currently correct because the branch is still under review.
+1. The repository has setup instructions that are not currently correct because the branch is still under review.
 Follow https://github.com/daniel-thom/HPC/blob/apache-spark-clusters/applications/spark/README.md except substitute step 1 with the steps below.